 In order to understand and evidence 'significant harm', it is necessary to consider the family context, together with the child's development within their wider social and cultural environment.
-It is also necessary to consider any special needs, e.g. medical condition, communication difficulties or disability that may affect the child's development and care within the family.
+It is also necessary to consider any special needs, e.g. medical condition, communiate SAPEGUARDING (also applies to inferritational study centre) and care within the family.
 The nature of harm, in terms of ill-treatment or failure to provide adequate care also needs consideration alongside the impact on the child's health and development.